SmartAnswer

 Confidence Score

-the process in which EM radiation ejects electrons from a material
+in which EM radiation ejects electrons from a material

 The photoelectric effect is the process in which EM radiation ejects electrons from a material.